Parthasarathy D. Thirumala, MDClinical Associate Professor of Neurological Surgery & Neurology

 Co-Director, Center of Clinical Neurophysiology

 Dr. Thirumala completed his neurology residency and clinical neurophysiology fellowship training at the University of Pittsburgh Medical Center.
 He completed his internship in internal medicine training at Brookdale University Hospital and Medical Center in Brooklyn, NY.
 Prior to clinical training he completed his masters in biomedical engineering at the University of Illinois at Chicago.
 Dr. Thirumala completed his medical training in India at Stanley Medical College in Chennai, India.
-He also worked as registrar and a research associate at Christian Medical College in Vellore, India.

 His clinical and research interests include intraoperative neurophysiological monitoring during expanded endonasal approach, functional cortical mapping during awake craniotomies, ICU EEG.